nbr23/ansible-role-youtubedl-server/README.md

 - `youtubedl_build_from_repo`: Force docker image build from git repository
 - `youtubedl_git_repo`: Url of git repository to build for if `youtubedl_build_from_repo` is true or if the platform is not 64bit x86.
+- `youtubedl_git_branch`: Use a specific git branch to build from
+- `youtubedl_dockerhub_image`: Use a specific image and tag from docker hub
 - `youtubedl_container_build_dir`: Temporary directory for docker image build if building from repository
 - `youtubedl_server_name`: Domain name hosting youtube-dl-server